 In practical terms, trying to not be a helicopter parent often means taking on small changes and challenges at a time.
 For example, in recent years we have allowed our oldest son (almost 10) to walk to friends’ houses in the neighborhood without us.
 Honestly, I had to give myself several internal “pep talks” to make this happen.
 Like most parents, I was concerned for his safety and his ability to make good choices.

 We discussed the boundaries of where he can go, rules about when to return, etc. but ultimately it took a leap of faith on my part.
-One thing that helped was having access to a Relay, a cool smartphone alternative for kids.
-With this clever device, he can voice message me (like a walkie-talkie) through my cellphone and it has a GPS tracking feature so I know where he is.
+One thing that helped was having access to a Gabb phone, a cool safe smartphone for kids.
+With this phone, he can call or text and it has a GPS tracking feature so I know where he is.
 I can also message him back if I need him to return home sooner than we planned.
+Unlike other phones, however, it does not allow unfettered access to the internet, social media or other features that we are not ready to allow.
 He can keep it in his pocket and I don’t have to worry about not being able to reach his friends’ parents if they don’t have their phone handy.

 Risky Play: A Little Risk is Good